 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacements are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Struct ural movement
+Structural movement

 Repair Category 1

-Notes No significant movement, settlement cracking was noted.
-Minor points noted appear typical for a property of this age and type.
+Notes Various movement/settlement cracking was noted which appears typical for a property of this age and type although will require ongoing monitoring and attention in future.